Colorings of some Cayley graphs

 \section{Some results on Powers of Cycles}

-It is proved that all graphs $C_n^k$ with $n=s(2m+1)\pm1\quad, \ \frac{k}{2}\le m\le k, \ s-\text{even}$ satisfies TCC.
+It is proved that all graphs $C_n^k$ with $n=s(2m+1)-1\quad, \ \frac{k}{2}\le m\le k, \ s-\text{even}$ satisfies TCC \cite{PRA}.
 We show some related results in the below discussions.
-Some regard conformability, and some others focus on total Coloring of powers of cycles.
-The following theorems are also though proved in \cite{ZOR}.
-We provide shorter proof. \begin{thm} Every graph $G=C_n^k$ with $n$ even is conformable. \end{thm} \begin{proof} If we have $k+1\ge\frac{n}{4}$, then we could divide the vertices as $[0,\frac{n}{2}],[1,\frac{n}{2}+1],\ldots,[\frac{n}{2}-1,n-1]$ to get a conformable coloring of the vertices.
-On the other hand, if $k+1<\frac{n}{2^m}\,,m\ge2$, we can divide the vertices into $x+y$ classes, where $x=\lfloor\frac{n}{2^m}\rfloor$ and $y=\frac{n-\lfloor\frac{n}{2^m}\rfloor}{2}$ with $2^m$ vertices in $x$ color classes and $2$ vertices in $y$ color classes.
-The Coloring is conformable as all the independent sets so divided have even parity (including the null independent sets). \end{proof} \begin{thm} If $k+1<\frac{n}{3}$, then the power of cycle graphs $C_n^k$ are conformable. \end{thm} \begin{proof} The given condition implies that the independence number of the graph $C_n^k$ is $\ge3$.
+Some regard conformability, and others focus on the total Coloring of powers of cycles.
+The following two theorems are also proved in \cite{ZOR}.
+We provide a shorter proof. \begin{thm} Every graph $G=C_n^k$ with $n$ even is conformable. \end{thm} \begin{proof} If we have $k+1\ge\frac{n}{4}$, then we could divide the vertices as $[0,\frac{n}{2}],[1,\frac{n}{2}+1],\ldots,[\frac{n}{2}-1,n-1]$ to get a conformable coloring of the vertices.
+On the other hand, if $k+1<\frac{n}{2^m}\,,m\ge2$, we can divide the vertices into $x+y$ color classes, where $x=\lfloor\frac{n}{2^m}\rfloor$ and $y=\frac{n-\lfloor\frac{n}{2^m}\rfloor}{2}$.
+We have $2^m$ vertices in $x$ color classes and $2$ vertices in $y$ color classes.
+The Coloring is conformable, as all the independent sets so divided have even parity (including the null independent sets). \end{proof} \begin{thm} If $k+1<\frac{n}{3}$, then the power of cycle graphs $C_n^k$ are conformable. \end{thm} \begin{proof} By the previous theorem, we need to only consider the case when $n$ is odd.
+The given condition implies that the independence number of the graph $C_n^k$ is greater than or equal to $3$.
 Therefore, we can put $3$ vertices in an independent set.
 This condition is essential because $3$ is the minimum odd number after $1$, and the complete graphs of odd order are the only regular and conformable graphs having exactly $1$ vertex in all the independent sets.
 As the parity of $n$ is odd, we must have no null independent sets, for $0$ has even parity.
 So, let us first divide the first $2k+1$ vertices into $2k+1$ independent sets.